CUNYTechPrep/2024-DS-Tue/Week-05-Unsupervised-Learning/README.md

 ## LinkedIn Post [~10min]
 __Submit by putting the link to your LI post under the "LinkedIn Post" column.__

-One thing that confuses about Linear Regression...
+One thing that confuses about Logisitc Regression or how you could use it for your project...